This spicy perogy pizza is perfect for football season eating or just about any time of year. Perogies meet pizza and it’s very, very good!

 - Salt and freshly ground pepper

-- 1/2 cup diced fresh green onion for garnish
+- 1/2 cup fresh green onion, diced for garnish

-Preheat oven to 425° and line a baking sheet with parchment paper.
-Place sliced potatoes and diced jalapeno in a large bowl.
+- Preheat oven to 425°F (regular bake setting/not fan assisted) and line a baking sheet with parchment paper.
+Place sliced potatoes and diced jalapeño in a large bowl.
 Drizzle with a bit of vegetable oil and add some salt and pepper.
 Toss to combine well.
 Arrange potatoes on baking sheet in a single layer, slightly overlapping if necessary.
 Bake in preheated for 15 minutes or until potatoes are tender and just starting to turn golden on the edges (do not over-cook, but do be sure potatoes are tender, as they won't cook much further on top of the pizza).
 Remove from oven and allow to cool on the baking sheet for 15-20 minutes (or longer).

-Meanwhile, form pizza dough into a 14-inch circle (fairly thin).
-Add sour cream and spread into a thin layer, leaving the edges free.
-Arrange potatoes slices (with jalapenointo a layer on top of sour cream.
+- Meanwhile, form pizza dough into a 14-inch circle (fairly thin).
+Add cactus sauce and spread into a thin layer, leaving the edges free.
+Arrange potatoes slices (with jalapeno) into a layer on top of sour cream.
 Take about 1/4 of the diced green onion and diced bacon and scatter over the potatoes.
 Top with cheddar and mozzarella cheese.